Area Rug Cleaning

-- Clean clothing and other fabrics thoroughly before storing them, especially if you will do so for a long period.
+- Clean clothing and other fabrics thoroughly before storing them, especially if they will be stored for a long period.
 Place items in secure plastic bags or airtight containers.

 - When shopping for woolens or wool blends, consider buying items that the manufacturer has treated with a moth-resistant compound.
 Professional cleaners may also be able to add mothproofing to certain items.

-Moths will not eat a manmade fiber such as nylon, linen, viscos, polypropylene, Olefin, polyester.
-Please note that this is no reason not to purchase wool rugs and carpet.
-Wool is an amazing fiber that has been used in Handmade rugs for thousands of years and in wall to wall carpet for over 100 hundred years.
-With proper care and maintenance handmade rugs can last for generations.
-Wool is soft, has amazing colors, hides soil and has tremendous resiliency (the ability to bounce back).
+Moths will not eat a man-made fiber such as nylon, linen, viscos, polypropylene, olefin, or polyester.
+Please note that this is no reason not to purchase wool rugs and carpeting.
+Wool is an amazing fiber that has been used in handmade rugs for thousands of years and in wall-to-wall carpeting for over 100 years.
+With proper care and maintenance, handmade rugs can last for generations.
+Wool is soft, has amazing colors, hides soil, and has tremendous resiliency (the ability to bounce back).

 Simply follow these steps:

-After we return your rugs and that have gone through the eradication process your moth problem is solved BUT you must have the rest of your home treated by a professional exterminator.
+After we return your rugs that have gone through the eradication process, your moth problem is solved, but you must have the rest of your home treated by a professional exterminator.
 Don’t bring the rugs back home until this important step has been completed.

 Absolutely.
-Moths and other insects like dirty, quite, and dark areas to eat wool and thrive.
-Frequent vacuuming, cleaning and movement will greatly remove the chance of moths and bugs becoming a problem in your home.
+Moths and other insects like dirty, quiet, and dark areas to eat wool.
+Frequent vacuuming, cleaning, and movement will greatly decrease the chance of moths and bugs becoming a problem in your home.